-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 Will EHIC cards still be valid?

-They are at the moment but no-one knows the longer term prospects for definite.
-The EHIC card - which entitles travellers to state-provided medical help for any condition or injury that requires urgent treatment, in any other country within the EU, as well as several non-EU countries - is not an EU initiative.
-It was negotiated between countries within a group known as the European Economic Area, often simply referred to as the single market (plus Switzerland, which confusingly is not a member of the EEA, but has agreed access to the single market).
-Therefore, the future of Britons' EHIC cover could depend on whether the UK decided to sever ties with the EEA.
+If you are already living in another EU country on the day the UK leaves the bloc, 29 March 2019, your EHIC card - which entitles travellers to state-provided medical help for any condition or injury that requires urgent treatment, in any other country within the EU, as well as several non-EU countries - will continue to work.

+After that date, for EU citizens wishing to travel to the UK or UK citizens wishing to travel to the EU, it is unclear about what will happen because no deal has yet been reached.

 Will cars need new number plates?